-Ballard and Gore Team up to Advance Fuel Cell Growth
+Ballard and Gore Team Up to Advance Fuel Cell Growth

 About Ballard Power Systems

-Ballard Power Systems' (NASDAQ: BLDP;TSX: BLDP) vision is to deliver fuel cell power for a sustainable planet.
+Ballard Power Systems' vision is to deliver fuel cell power for a sustainable planet.
 Ballard zero-emission PEM fuel cells are enabling electrification of mobility, including buses, commercial trucks, trains, marine vessels, passenger cars and forklift trucks.
 To learn more about Ballard, please visit www.ballard.com

 About Gore